gagolews/stringx/devel/sphinx/rapi/sprintf.md

 Note that the purpose of `printf` is to display a string, not to create a new one for use elsewhere, therefore this function, as an exception, treats missing values as `"NA"` strings.

-Inconsistencies/limitations in base R and the way we have addressed them:
+Inconsistencies/limitations in/differences from base R:

 -   missing values in `...` are treated as `"NA"` strings **\[fixed in `sprintf`, left in `printf`, but see the `na_string` argument\]**